creativecreatorormaybenot/clock/README.md

  * No assets were used.
 The bullet point would be a bit short without this second sentence.

  * I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did).
 This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
 The Flutter trees are pretty neat, so we should use them :)

+## Notes

+ * You can follow my whole process of building this in this repository.
+Maybe it helps someone :)